 Garza returns home to lead Bulldog SoftballGarza looks to add to the program's rich history with passion and intensity as she becomes the fourth head softball coach at Fresno State Read More

-Cox enters her first year as Fresno State assistant softball coach under first-year head coach Linda Garza.
+Jodie Cox wrapped up her second year as a Fresno State assistant softball coach and the primary pitching instructor under head coach Linda Garza in 2018.

 After losing the reigning MW Pitcher of the Year following the 2017 season, Cox mentored the ‘Dogs young pitching staff to success in 2018.
 She helped the team finish 31-23 overall and 14-10 in the Mountain West, marking the program’s 37th consecutive 30-win season.
 Cox led both of the team’s top two pitchers to All-MW honors, as freshman Danielle East was named to the first team and sophomore Samantha Mejia made the second team.

 Cox guided East to a historic first year leading the Bulldog pitching staff as she led the Mountain West with 97 strikeouts in league games while breaking the Mountain West record for strikeouts by a freshman in conference play.
 East’s 2.87 ERA in MW games was second best among all starting pitchers while her nine conference wins were third most in the league.
 She had 17 total wins on the year with a solid 3.34 ERA and 155 strikeouts.

 Todd Bradley joined the Fresno State softball coaching staff in August 2018.

 An offensive-minded coach, Bradley spent the last four years as the head coach at NCAA Div.
 I Campbell University in Buies Creek, N.C. and has 18 total years of coaching experience, including 15 years as a head coach.